How Long Does It Take to Evict a Tenant in North Carolina?

 After a notice has been served, and any period for cure has lapsed, a landlord may institute a proceeding for eviction by filing a complaint for eviction of the tenant.
 Once the complaint has been filed and served along with a summons on the tenant, a hearing for eviction will take place.
 Both parties will have the opportunity to be heard and present their claims and/or any defenses.
 If the judge determines that the landlord is entitled to eviction, an order will be entered for the eviction.
 Each party has 10 days to appeal the order following the judge’s decision.
 After the 10-day period for appeal has lapsed, the landlord may file for a writ of possession.
 And after seven days after the writ of possession is filed, the landlord may forcibly take the property by changing the locks, accompanied by the county sheriff.

 The actual time period for eviction varies depending on the grounds and notice period required for the specific eviction, and the court calendar in the specific judicial district for the scheduling of a hearing.
 The time period can vary and the process can be lengthy.
-For any questions or concerns about eviction proceedings, contact the attorneys at Mulligan Epstein today.
+For any questions or concerns about eviction proceedings, contact the attorneys at Mulligan Attorneys, today.